 The changes that occur in the gene due to phenotypic effect differential as the mutation.
 This produces a variety of changes that may be harmful.
 Many of the mutant forms of genes are recessive to the normal genes in a homozygous condition.
 These mutations cause variations in offsprings.

 The transmission occurring in the variations from the parents to their offsprings is a primary mechanism in the evolution.
 The organisms which possess hereditary properties are favoured in the struggle for the existence.
 By this, the offsprings benefit from the characteristics of parents.

-Natural selection produces a change in the frequency of the genes from one generation to the other favoring the differential form of the reproduction.
+Natural selection produces a change in the frequency of the genes from one generation to the other favouring the differential form of the reproduction.
 The natural selection process creates an adaptive relation between the environment and the population through various combinations of genes.

-It is one among the significant factors responsible for the synthetic theory of evolution.
+It is one of the significant factors responsible for the synthetic theory of evolution.
 The isolation helps in preventing the interbreeding of related organisms which is a reproductive form of isolation.